hackclub/hackclub/workshops/speak_colors/README.md

 ## Running speech recognition

-The p5.speech library has [an example](https://github.com/IDMNYU/p5.js-speech/blob/master/examples/05continuousrecognition.html) of "continuous" speech recognition--that is, the mic stays active after you’ve said your first phrase, instead of being one-time.
+The p5.speech library has [an example](https://github.com/IDMNYU/p5.js-speech/blob/master/examples/05continuousrecognition.html) of "continuous" speech recognition—that is, the mic stays active after you’ve said your first phrase, instead of being one-time.

 Let’s set up continuous speech recognition, and display an alert when new speech is transcribed: